Why didn’t you shoot? I meant to. – Jin-Roh: The Wolf Brigade

 On the whole, Jin-Roh is presented with a pragmatism and verisimilitude which Oshii seems to have moved away from as his career progressed – the sky-high glittering church scene from Ghost in the Shell 2: Innocence comes to mind.
 In Jin-Roh, There are jurisdictions to be dealt with, and the guerilla warfare the movie deals with is a clear nod towards Vietnam’s political and military strife decades earlier, moreover Japan’s own political situation at the time.
 It is cinematic in its execution, crystalline in structure, and atmospheric in the extreme, and well worth the watch.

-18 replies on “Why didn’t you shoot?
+18 responses to “Why didn’t you shoot?
 I meant to. – Jin-Roh: The Wolf Brigade”

 One of the most intersting thing about Jin-roh I thought was the use of underground sewer, as a metaphor for the forest (i always like how settings are chosen for certain purposes = D).
 On the surface world, Fuse appears to be a ‘dog’ under the eyes of other people, it is inside this dark sewer (where nothing will get out) that wolves disguised as humans show their true face, and eats them alive without mercy.
 And those red eyes glowing under the armoured helmets, and machine guns for claws, makes the wolf brigade that much more bestial.